Hideki-Morita/aws-native-observability-dashboard/README.md

 To get started with **the AWS Native Observability Dashboard**:

-1. Clone the repository and follow the [installation instructions](https://github.com/your-username/aws-native-observability-dashboard).
+1. Set up the necessary data sources using our [AWS Native Observability Exporters](https://github.com/Hideki-Morita/aws-native-observability-exporters) repository.
-2. Set up the necessary data sources using our [AWS Native Observability Exporters](https://github.com/your-username/aws-native-observability-exporters) repository.
+2. Clone the repository (or just download the Dashboard source files.) and follow the [installation instructions](./assets/Installation.md).

 ---